pydantic/pydantic/docs/blog/pydantic-v2.md

 There's a well-defined
 [set of error codes and messages](https://github.com/samuelcolvin/pydantic-core/blob/main/src/errors/kinds.rs).

-More will be added when other type are validated via pure python validators in pydantic.
+More will be added when other types are validated via pure python validators in pydantic.

 I would like to add a dedicated section to the documentation with extra information for each type of error.